AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 ### Delete Request

-The delete will look very similar to the previous requests, but simpler.
+Delete will look very similar to the previous requests, but simpler.

 Create the new request using: